2011 Rugby World Cup – Africa qualification

-In the African Regional qualifying process, 14 of the 15 eligible IRB member nations took part (South Africa had already qualified from Rugby World Cup 2007).
+In the African Regional qualifying process, 14 of the 15 eligible IRB member nations took part.
+South Africa had already qualified from Rugby World Cup 2007).

-The qualifying process began with playoffs in May, 2008.
+The qualifying process began with playoffs in May 2008.
 The 2008–09 Africa Cup doubled as the qualifying tournament, with the winner being Africa's direct qualifier.
-The runner-up of the tournament will be entered into the four-team World Cup playoff for the 20th 2011 Rugby World Cup finalist berth.
+The runner-up of the tournament would be entered into the four-team World Cup playoff for the 20th 2011 Rugby World Cup finalist berth.

 The Cup was decided first by four pools of three teams with the pool winners qualifying for the semi-finals.

 Namibia swept Tunisia in a two-legged final, qualifying for Pool D of the 2011 Rugby World Cup, while Tunisia advanced to the Final Place Playoff.

-Preliminary round: May 2008
+Preliminary round

 Two single-legged playoffs were used to cut the nations down from the 14 eligible nations to the 12 who would compete for the 2008–09 Africa Cup.
 Preliminary round teams were the lowest ranked teams in the north and south respectively.
 Nigeria and Swaziland were eliminated in this round.

 Matches

-Round 1: June / August 2008
+Round 1: Group stage

 Pool winners qualified for the semi-finals.
 Pools were determined through world rankings.